Studio Other Spaces

 The design of Lyst Restaurant in Vejle's Fjordenhus shows our experimental approach to a project.
 A reflection of the interconnectivity of all surrounding elements, basic raw materials are shaped by way of simple methods.
 The interior design, custom-made furniture and dining utensils were inspired by the restaurant's unique cuisine, complementing the fine dining experience by way of an unexpected design aesthetic.

 As part of the reinvention of the Albright-Knox Art Gallery in Buffalo, New York, we designed Common sky, a sculpture that uses transparent glass and mirror reflections to modulate visitors’ views into the trees of the park.
-Meanwhile, the structure generates an ever-changing shadow pattern on the ground.
+The structure generates an ever-changing shadow pattern on the ground.
 This project forms a new public space connecting the existing Bunshaft Gallery, the surrounding park, and the new master plan and addition designed by OMA.

 SOS has designd a permanent work of art for the 15th and 16th floor of the Morland Mixité Capitale building in Paris.
 And across the Mediterranean in Addis Ababa, the Meles Zenawi Memorial Park – a campus including five buildings and a park – is currently under construction.